hmo

 3. use different towels from other people in your house.

-4. All residents in the home, need to clean the bathroom, kitchen after each use by wiping surfaces you have come in contact with.
+4. All residents in the home need to clean the bathroom and kitchen after each use by wiping surfaces they have come in contact with.

 Landlords should post signs encouraging residents to be vigilant about keeping their homes disinfected.